Uht007/DataEngineering-WeatherData-SnowFlake-Python/README.md

 # PARX-DataEngineer-WeatherData
-Weather Data Assessment for PARX Data Engineer
+Weather Data Assessment for PARX Data Engineer position.
 Fetches historical hourly weather data from the Open-Meteo API, loads it into Snowflake, and models it for analytics.

 Pipeline Flow